NCAA gives D-I spring athletes extra year of eligibility to make up for coronavirus cancellation

 Said Acker, when asked what the 2021 Huskers would look like if seniors could return: “It would be a very large roster, and I think there would be a lot of talent.
 We would not be short on talent, that’s for sure.”

-Nebraska softball coach Rhonda Revelle said on "Sports Nightly" that the athletic department has meetings planned for the next several days to explore possible courses of action.
+Appearing on “Sports Nightly,” Nebraska softball coach Rhonda Revelle said the athletic department has meetings planned for the next several days to explore possible courses of action.

 National reports indicated that a weekend letter from the Student-Athlete Advisory Committee (SAAC) may have swayed council members.
-In a written statement from 60 different members that included representatives from 39 Power Five schools, the body asked for a chance for all winter- and spring-sport athletes to retain eligibility and for returning seniors to have renewed scholarships that would not count toward financial aid limits.
-Nebraska’s SAAC president and rep, Daniel Pearson, is a junior men’s golfer.
+In a written statement from 60 members that included representatives from 39 Power Five schools, the body asked for a chance for all winter- and spring-sport athletes to retain eligibility and for returning seniors to have renewed scholarships that would not count toward financial aid limits.
+Junior men’s golfer Daniel Pearson is Nebraska’s SAAC president and rep.

 Those on the council with ties to the Big Ten include Iowa Athletic Director Gary Barta, league Commissioner Jim Delany — whose term ends June 30 — and faculty athletics rep Kurt Zorn of Indiana.